shahaparan/aws-dms-migration/dms.md

    mysql --version

 ## RDS MySQL Database Creation
 we will create an RDS (Relational Database Service) MySQL database for use in our migration.

-### Step 1: Create an RDS MySQL Database

 1. Navigate to the RDS dashboard -> Click on **Databases** -> Click the **Create database** button.

 2. Choose the **Easy create** method for database creation.

-3. Configure the following settings:
+4. Configure the following settings:
    - **Engine type**: MySQL
    - **DB instance size**: Free tier (or choose an appropriate size for your needs)
    - **DB instance identifier**: `db-mysql-s3`